centria/cs-exercises-20/README.md

 - **public void Decrease()** decreases the value by 1
 - **public void Increase(int increaseBy)** increases the value of the counter by the value of increaseBy.
 If the value of increaseBy is negative, the value of the counter does not change.
 - **public void Decrease(int decreaseBy)** decreases the value of the counter by the value of decreaseBy.
 If the value of decreaseBy is negative, the value of the counter does not change.

+## Objects and references

+#### Exercise_124

+Implement a program that causes the **NullReferenceException** error.
+The error should occur directly after starting the program -- don't wait to read input from the user, for instance.

+HINT!
+Change an object into null, and try to use it.